captbaritone/webamp/docs/usage.md

 ### `browserIsSupported()`

-Returns a true if the current browser supports the features that Winamp2-js depends upon.
+Returns a true if the current browser supports the features that Webamp depends upon.
 It is recomended to check this before you attempt to instantiate an instance of `Winamp`.

 ```JavaScript
 if(Winamp.browserIsSupported()) {